Dates & Times:

-The mission of the Business First Grant Program (BFG) is to benefit the city by strengthening the local economy, increasing business and employment opportunities, and animating the sidewalks of OTR.
+The mission of the Business First Grant (BFG) Program is to benefit OTR by strengthening the local economy, increasing business and employment opportunities, and creating a diverse, healthy, and sustainable business district.

 To be eligible for a grant, the incoming business must:

-- Be new to Over-the-Rhine.
-New businesses and businesses previously established in other locations are permitted to apply.
-It is preferred that established businesses are currently located outside of the City of Cincinnati boundaries.
+- Be new to Over-the-Rhine: Any new businesses and/or previously established businesses in other locations are permitted to apply.
+It is preferred that already established businesses are currently located outside of the City of Cincinnati boundaries.

-- Sign a three-year lease with the landlord (see note below regarding letters of intent).
+- Sign a minimum three-year lease (or own the building) with the landlord**

-preparation required of the building and disclose the cost of build out and the monthly rental
+- The tenant and building owner/landlord negotiate the required build out, renovation and preparation required of the building and disclose the cost of build out and the monthly rental amount.

-* Building owners and/or landlords must agree to participate fully in the program and tri-party
+- Building owners and/or landlords must agree to participate fully in the program and tri-party agreement.

 - Agree to be open at least 50 hours per week.